greyquill/ProjectManager/README.md

 **Editing Titles:**
 - **Enter**:
-  - If not editing: Enter edit mode for the focused epic/story title
+  - If focused on epic/story: Enter edit mode for the title (if not editing) or save and exit (if editing)
+  - If focused on "+" icon row: Open the story creation form
+  - If focused on "+ Add Epic" input: Create the epic with the entered title
+  - If focused on story creation form: Create the story (title only required in focus mode)
+  - If focused on a dropdown: Open the dropdown menu
-  - If already editing: Save changes and exit edit mode
+  - If focused on Save button: Save the current epic/story
-- **Escape**: Cancel editing and discard changes
+- **Escape**: Cancel editing, close forms, or discard changes

+**Creating Items:**
+- **Stories in Focus Mode**: Navigate to "+" icon row, press Enter, type title, press Enter to create.
+Form is simplified (title only, priority defaults to Medium, manager defaults to project manager).
+Focus returns to "+" icon after creation.
+- **Epics in Focus Mode**: Navigate to "+ Add Epic" row at bottom, type title, press Enter to create.
+Focus returns to input after creation.

 **Visual Feedback:**
 - Focused items are highlighted with a blue ring and background
+- The "+ Add Epic" row shows a prominent thick blue border (border-4) when focused
 - Items automatically scroll into view when focused
 - Edit mode shows an input field with a blue underline